Help us "Make an Entrance" at

 When we took the building on it was a semi derelict shell built in WW2 as a Mustard Gas Decontamination Unit.
 Stiltskin have transformed the interior into a lively hub for children and their families to enjoy cultural activity.
 In 2015 we received planning permission to add toilets, build the internal theatre space within the water tower and for future development of an amphitheatre and roof top stage.

 We are now fundraising to implement some of those plans and have received a grant and loan from Plymouth City Council’s Social Enterprise Investment Fund to support us with some of the improvements such as building toilets including a disabled toilet and running water.
+We also have Arts Council Funding to develop our programme and create new jobs for local people.

 What we do for our local community